CleisthenesH/YALE/README.md

 Widgets are the core of the engine.

 They are a collection of data meant to provide basic functionally to listen to userevents, update, and draw to the screen.
-Along with basic interaction like being dragable and callbacks when ciertain an object on screen and provide callbacks when the widget is interacted with.
+Along with basic interaction like being draggable and callbacks when certain an object on screen and provide callbacks when the widget is interacted with.
 Example callbacks include